epicarchitect/epicarchitect/README.md

-### Hi there 👋
+# Who am I? 👋
 I am an android developer since 2018.
 I worked with Java for two years and then switched to Kotlin.

 # My apps on Google Play